aMOPel/nixpkgs/pkgs/build-support/deno/fetch-deno-deps/readme.md

 Because of this, the scripts have separate logic for each kind.

-Most of the logic is written in Deno, except for the file structure transformer for the `vendor/` directory, which is written in Rust to use a specific library provided by Deno.
+Most of the logic is written in TypeScript using Deno, except for the file structure transformer for the `vendor/` directory, which is written in Rust to use a specific library provided by Deno upstream.

-Mind that the Deno code **can't import external dependencies**, since we can't package those with Nix until this build helper exists (chicken-egg-problem).
+Mind that the TypeScript code **can't import external dependencies**, since we can't package those with Nix until this build helper exists (chicken-egg-problem).

 #### Lock-file transformer